scholarrafe/Project_dynamodb/README.md

-# Create Table in AWS DynamoDB with Programmatic Access
+# Create and Manipulate Table of AWS DynamoDB with Programmatic Access